 NOTE 1—Frames that solicit an immediate acknowledgment(#11208) are, for example, QoS Null frames and QoS Data frames with ack policy Normal Ack or Implicit Block Ack Request and Action frames.

 An HE STA can change its operating mode setting using either operating mode notification (#14275)as described in 11.42 (Notification of operating mode changes), or the operating mode indication (OMI) procedure described in this subclause.
 An HE STA should not transmit an OM Control subfield and an Operating Mode field in the same PPDU.
 When a STA transmits both an OM Control subfield(#14137) and Operating Mode field in the same PPDU, then the OMI responder shall use the channel width and the maximum number of spatial streams indicated by(#14134) the most recently OM Control subfield(#14137) or Operating Mode field from the OMI initiator.

 (#12840, #11997)

+NOTE—An OM Control field is transmitted before an Operating Mode field in the same MPDU. (#16188)

 The OMI initiator supports receiving PPDUs with a bandwidth up to the value indicated by the Channel Width subfield and with a number of spatial streams, Nss, as indicated in the Rx NSS subfield of the OM Control subfield and calculated in the Equation (27-3).(#11683)